 Several specific characteristics occur more frequently in victims of childhood abuse and might influence the development of chronic illness.
 These include poor sleep quality, elevated perceived stress, depression, anxiety, high body weight and small social networks.

-What happens is that the mind and body are already maxed out from trauma in childhood, and then when we are adults, another stressor comes in and there are just no reserves left to deal with it.
+What happens is that the mind and body are already maxed out from trauma in childhood, and then when we are adults, another stressor comes in and there are no reserves left to deal with it.
 Our nervous system is overwhelmed, and we have lost our ability to self-regulate and deal productively with the world around us.
-So, no wonder we become emotionally reactive, impatient, angry, and cry all the time.
+It’s no wonder we become emotionally reactive, impatient, angry, and cry all the time.

 A Harvard Mastery of Stress Study found that the men who reported that they felt close to both their father and their mother had about a 25% chance of developing a physical illness.
-And those who were not close to either one, whether it be their father or their mother, their risk went up to about 80 to 90%.
+For those who were not close to either one, whether it be their father or their mother, their risk went up to about 80 to 90%.
 So it was very protective to feel close to both parents.

 To feel close to one parent also was protective, maybe it dropped your risk to around 50%, but to be close to both parents caused them to have the least risk of developing these conditions.
 So the feeling of being loved, and our emotions play an important role in our physical and mental health.
 We may not realize the huge impact that our relationship with our mother and father has on us.